Councilmember Will Jawando is an attorney, activist, and community leader with a lifelong dedication to public service.

 His career has been crafted by a unique combination of grit, compassion, and integrity.
-Born to a Nigerian father and white Kansan mother in Silver Spring, MD, Will’s bi-racial identity gave him an appreciation for the varied experiences life in America can bring.
+Born in Silver Spring, Maryland to a Nigerian father and white Kansan mother, Will’s bi-racial identity gave him an appreciation for the varied experiences life in America can bring.
 Raised in a low-income household, he was determined to secure a successful future for himself through the pathway of education.

-When he was a teenager, however, tragedy struck when one of his best friends was killed in a senseless act of gun violence.
+When he was a teenager, tragedy struck when one of his best friends was killed in a senseless act of gun violence.
 The aftermath of this ordeal would be the catalyst that would solidify Will’s commitment to becoming an agent of change through public service.
-With unwavering dedication, he earned a B.A. in Sociology from Catholic University of America (CUA) and completed his J.D. from the prestigious CUA Columbus School of Law.
-While attending CUA, he started the first NAACP chapter on their campus – a move that would chart the course for his burgeoning career in law and politics.
+With unwavering dedication, he earned a B.A. in Sociology from Catholic University of America and completed his J.D. from their prestigious Columbus School of Law.
+While attending Catholic University, he started the first NAACP chapter on their campus – a move that would chart the course for his burgeoning career in law and politics.

-Will is the co-leader of the African-American Student Achievement Action Group (AASAG) which works with MCPS and the community to advocate for strategies to close opportunity and achievement gaps for African American students in Montgomery County Public Schools.
-In 2014, he founded Our Voices Matter, Maryland, a social justice non-profit that works with all communities to develop broader civic engagement, grassroots activism, and leadership.
+Will continued his dedication to public service in Montgomery County and in 2014, he founded Our Voices Matter-Maryland, a social justice non-profit that works with all communities to develop broader civic engagement, grassroots activism and leadership.
+In 2017, he spearheaded Summer R.I.S.E., a summer job shadowing program in partnership with Worksource Montgomery, state and county government, and Montgomery County Public Schools that placed over 400 high school students in enriching career experiences.
 Will is also a co-founder of the African Immigrant Caucus (AIC) whose mission is to increase civic engagement, economic development and political participation of Africans in the diaspora, in Maryland, D.C. and Virginia.

 Will was elected and sworn-in as an at-large Montgomery County councilmember in December 2018 with the support of a diverse coalition from across the county.